 I’m fortunate in countless ways.
 I’m fortunate to have a constant reminder from my body about the value of each moment of my life.
 I get this reminder every single day!
 And I don’t want to waste it.

 To answer the question about what encouragement I would offer to someone facing a significant health problem?
 I don’t feel qualified to provide a lot of advice.
-But I do understand how it feels to get an unexpected diagnosis that can alter the trajectory of your life.
+But I understand how it feels to get an unexpected diagnosis that can alter your life trajectory.

 Dealing with the unknown